hhirtz/ellidri/doc/setup-guide.md

     useradd -r -s /usr/bin/nologin ellidri

-## 4. Generate or localize your certificates
+## 4. Generate or locate your certificates

 If you want your installation to be public (i.e. available from the Internet), you'll need a valid certificate.
 You can obtain one from Let's Encrypt for